diantonioandrea/misura/README.md

 python -m misura
 ```

-you'll be able to verify the installation of **misura** along getting some informations about the library[^1]:
+you'll be able to verify the installation of **misura** along getting some informations about the library:

-[^1]: Example referring to version 1.6.0

 ```
-misura v1.6.0
+misura

-Python library for easy unit handling and conversion for scientific & engineering applications.
+Python library providing effortless unit handling and currency conversion for scientific and engineering purposes.

 Developed by Andrea Di Antonio, more on https://github.com/diantonioandrea/misura Documentation on https://misura.diantonioandrea.com